grahamawelch-zz/wordclock/README.md

 ## Run the clock.

 For easy of debugging, we will start the script in screen so we can re-attach to it.
-Add the following lines to ~/etc/rc.local
+Add the following lines to `sudo crontab -e`

 ```
-git -C ~/workspace/wordclock pull
-screen -d -m -S clock ~/workspace/wordclock/start_clock.sh
+@reboot bash /home/pi/workspace/wordclock/reboot.sh
 ```

-You can always ssh back and run `screen -r clock` to see what the script is up to.
+You can always ssh back and run `screen -d -r clock` to see what the script is up to.

 The script also redirects exceptions to `errors.txt` so you can investigate later.